NymphalidNiklas/IBIO_2024/README.md

 ### [Course assignment](./Assignment/)

-Here are the details for the pass/fail assignment that you need to complete by Friday May 2.
+Here are the details for the pass/fail assignment that you need to complete to pass the course.

 ### [Course slides](./Lectures/)

-The lecture file can be found on Canvas.
+The lecture slide files can be found here.

 ### [Data used in the course](./Data/)